9 Amazing Free Live Online Lecture Series for Medical Students

 Out of St George’s Medical School.
 It was started by a 3rd year medical student wanting to organise some revision lectures for her year over the lockdown.
 In a short space of time it has rapidly expanded to cover multiple years and is open to students from other medical schools.
 Teaching is provided mostly by St George’s students and doctors.

-Study Hub sometimes team up with Quesmed and recently collaborated with Norwich MedED.
+Study Hub sometimes team up with Quesmed, Norwich MedEd and others!

 Teaching platform: Zoom